jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 ### ST Watson Studio job
-Job is Run-IBM-Transformers-Tap-Changers-DGA-4-0-0.<br>
-Details can be check following below steps.<br>
+Job is Run-IBM-Transformers-Tap-Changers-DGA-4-0-0.Details can be check following below steps.<br>
 Login Watson Studio, enter the project, and click the `Job` tab, click the job defined in configruation file, and then click `Eidt Configuration`, click `Next` and `Next`, we can see by default it binds to `latest` version and runtime is `Default Python 3.8`, close the eidt page by clicking `X` on the right connor.
 ![drawing](/img/apm_8.7/hpu_model_ws_job.png){ width=100% height=100% }<br>
 ![drawing](/img/apm_8.7/hpu_model_ws_job_02.png){ width=100% height=100% }<br>
 ![drawing](/img/apm_8.7/hpu_model_ws_job_01.png){ width=100% height=100% }<br>

 Log can be checked by click one of the history run, either check directly on the page or download to local.
 ![drawing](/img/apm_8.7/hpu_model_ws_job_03.png){ width=100% height=100% }<br>
 ![drawing](/img/apm_8.7/hpu_model_ws_job_04.png){ width=100% height=100% }<br>

-### Customize notebook model for DGA or NOC
+### Customize notebook model for NOC
 User can change some of the methodology how the score calculated as needed.<br>

 For example, for customize the Criticality which is calculated 100% weight of NOC(Number Of Customers) by default.
 Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`,find the cell which defined function `calculate_number_of_customer`, comment out the old code, and write new customize NOC functiion based on customer's own methodology.
 Then save a latest version.
 ```
 //Code example.
 @maximo_function